OpenHeaders/open-headers-app/README.md

 #### 🎨 Appearance
 - **Show Dock icon** (macOS): Choose whether to show the app in the dock
-- **Show Status Bar icon**: Choose whether to show the app in the system tray/menu bar
+- **Show tray icon**: Choose whether to show the app in the system tray/menu bar

 ### 📁 Adding a File Source